 Yes.
 All students who receive funding will be required to:

 - Request an experience in Handshake and identify career competency based learning outcomes

 - Send a thank you note to donor(s) and internship supervisors

 - Attend a virtual "Concluding your Internship on the Right Foot!"
 Workshop

 - Participate in the College's Experiential Learning Partial Credit Program

 - Serve as a CIF Intern for the next academic year and provide the CCD a headshot photo for the intern spotlight campaign

 Absolutely!
 You are encouraged to apply to internships while you are away from campus.
 Applications are all online and accessible regardless of where you are geographically.

-Unfortunately there are no additional resources provided by the college for funding internships and funding is limited.
+Unfortunately there are no additional resources provided by the college for funding summer internships and funding is limited and not guaranteed.

 The Crusader Internship Fund can fund students participating in remote internships.